 As a maize farmer, one of the toughest aspects of her condition for Souleymane was the feeling of failure that accompanied his inability to afford medical care.

 “I can only get enough food to feed my family, but not extra,” he said.
 “I’d never have the means to take care of surgery for my daughter.”

-Then, one day, a relative living in the port city of Conakry told Souleymane about Mercy Ships.
-He brought his daughter for screening and soon she was accepted for life-changing surgery onboard the Africa Mercy.
+One day, a relative living in the port city of Conakry told Souleymane about Mercy Ships.
+He brought his daughter to several rounds of patient selection screenings — and eventually, she was accepted for free surgery onboard the Africa Mercy.

 And what a transformation while she ‘slept’!
-After just one day — and a four-hour surgery — Houssainatou was down in the wards of the Africa Mercy, getting ready to see herself in a mirror, tumor-free for the first time in her young life.
+After just one day — and a four-hour surgery — Houssainatou was down in the wards of the Africa Mercy getting ready to see herself in the mirror, tumor-free, for the first time in her young life.

 The sight made Souleymane exuberant with joy and gratitude.
 “I cannot believe it.
 She is so beautiful!” he exclaimed.
 “I am so happy and so excited to bring her home to see the family.”